howtographql/howtographql/content/backend/typescript-apollo/0-introduction.md

 Throughout the tutorial you will learn GraphQL bit by bit, through _theory, writing code and reading external resources_.
 You'll learn not just the _how_ of various technology choices, but also the _why_, including their pros, cons and tradeoffs.

-## Conventions and Assumptions
+## Prerequisites

-There's a few conventions and assumptions followed throughout this tutorial that you should know about.
+This tutorial is _beginner friendly_.
+Nevertheless, some prior knowledge is necessary to follow this tutorial.

 ##### Assumed knowledge

-This course assumes you have have
+This tutorial assumes you have have

 - Basic knowledge Javascript or Typescript (Typescript knowledge isn't mandatory, if you know javascript that is fine too).
 - Basic knowledge of web development (if you've ever built or worked on an API or web server before, you should be good to go).